nathabee/competence_project/README.md

 ## Branches

 - `main`: Contains all project files (backend and frontend).
-- `github-pages`: Contains the frontend export for GitHub Pages.
+- `github-pages`: Contains a fromtenmd static version with dummy data for GitHub Pages.